When Love Addiction and Narcissism Meet

 What Is Ambivalent Attachment?

 Another way attachment shows up is if the individual is unavailable for intimacy.
 This means they are caught up in feeling anxious and also at times avoidant.
 This is the type of person that communicates “come here – go away”.
-This is known as being Ambivalent
+This is known as being Ambivalent.

 The coping strategies that are avoidant or ambivalent which people use relate to creating an intensity in other activities outside the relationship, such as non-intimate sex, work, shopping, drugs and alcohol.

 Among all of the attachment styles, ambivalent attachment seems to be the most chaotic.
 This is because ambivalent attachment tends to come from a childhood in which the parent or caregiver was inconsistent in providing love and affection.
+In another example- divorce between parents can create a separation and level of confusion for a child or adolescent.
+Imagine either parent sending completely different messages or signals to their children during their formative years and through their adolescence that conflict or are misaligned.

 How Do You Know If You Have an Ambivalent Attachment Style?